polowis/git-playground/public/docs/first-commit.md

 ---

 ### ✅ What Just Happened?
-When you run git commit, Git takes everything you staged (with `git add`) and stores a snapshot of those changes in the repository’s history.
+When you run `git commit`, Git takes everything you staged (with `git add`) and stores a snapshot of those changes in the repository's history.

 It's like saying:

-> Yes, I’m happy with this version.
-Let’s save it.
+> Yes, I'm happy with this version.
+Let's save it.

-Don’t forget to check the Git graph in your interface to see your commit visually — it’s a great way to understand your project's history at a glance!
+Don't forget to check the Git graph in your interface to see your commit visually — it's a great way to understand your project's history at a glance!